How do I start my period? Myths and explanations

 Moreover, when you sleep, the body evacuates the stress it has accumulated during the day.
 Toxins and other waste products are eliminated during the night.
 This is why a regular sleep rhythm is so important: a lack of sleep leads to exhaustion, irritability and stress.
 What's more, sleep also helps to regulate moods and keep morale more stable.

 The same applies to sleep.
-It's very important to have a regular sleep rhythm, to get enough sleep.
+It's very important to have a regular sleep rhythm, and to get enough sleep.

-Emmenagogic plants
+Emmenagogue plants

 These plants include :